BenPyton/ProceduralDungeon/Packaging.md

+---
+title: Packaging
+---

+# Packaging your game with the plugin

 The [releases](https://github.com/BenPyton/ProceduralDungeon/releases) I provide contains only pre-compiled binaries for the Windows 64bits platform.

 You can use it directly to develop with the Unreal Engine Editor out of the box for both Blueprint-only and C++ projects.\